Final report for FW22-403

 3. Determine total cost of production of marketable kids

-The 2022 kid crop has not gone to sale as of this report but all costs have been tracked and documented.
+The 2022 kid crop had not gone to sale as of this 2022 first report but all costs have been tracked and documented.
 2021 kid crop was raised in Intensive kidding program and data on all feed costs and labor inputs plus live kids sold, kept or died/lost have been tracked.
 This data is shown in attached charts and spread sheets.
 Value of 2021 kid crop.
 Avg cost vs exp WSARE 2022.
 Total Income vs Exp WSARE 2022

 4. Monitor kidding traps